 Q: Why did you choose the NC State Jenkins MBA program for your graduate education?

-A: I wanted to go to a competitive business school that was local so I could attend in person.
-I loved the Jenkins part-time RTP option as it would allow me to attend in-person and network with other professionals that work in RTP.
+A: I wanted to go to a competitive business school that was local, so I could attend in person.
+I loved the Jenkins part-time RTP option as it allowed me to attend in-person and network with other professionals that work in RTP.

 Q: How did your experience in the program contribute to your professional achievements and successes?

 A: The Jenkins MBA gave me business and leadership acumen that helped me be a better business leader.
 Before graduating I assumed a leadership role at my company, and since graduating I moved into senior leadership and have always been able to understand and set strategy for my team, balance innovation and operational efficiency, and adapt in a changing competitive world.

 Q: What did you enjoy most about your time in the Jenkins MBA program?

 A: The three best things about the Jenkins MBA were the instructors, my fellow students, and the facilities.
 The instructors were knowledgable and challenging, the students were ambitious and friendly, and facilities were professional, supportive, and convenient.